 Flowers in clusters made up of small male flowers and one small female flower.
 Flower clusters have yellow bracts at their base followed by a whorl of yellowish green leaves.

 The leaves are alternate, hairless and oblong with finely toothed margins.
+Leaves have a prominent midvein.
 They grow to about 2.6 inches long.

-Stems are upright and covered in fine white hairs with branching at the tip.
+Stems are upright and covered in white hairs, with branching at the tip.

 Fruit Seed Description